Keyboard shortcuts

 Exposes HTTP endpoints under /_plugins/_content_manager/ for:

-• Subscription management (register, get, delete CTI tokens)
+• Subscription management (store CTI access token)

 • Manual content sync trigger